stevencombs/retrocombs.github.io/_drafts/2021-02-18-plus4-chapter7-graphics.md

 While not a true Venn diagram, we could use the code to create the circles and area fills that become the makings of a BASIC Venn diagram program.

-> **NOTE:** In the video, I show what I believe was the original intent of the previous two programs, the creation of the Olympic symbol.
-My demonstration during the video adds the fifth circle and when complete, both examples make more sense as shown in the image below:
+> **NOTE:** In the video, I demonstrate what I believe was the original intent of the previous two programs, the creation of the Olympic symbol.
+I add the fifth circle and when complete, both examples make more sense as shown in the image below:

 ![VENN](https://www.stevencombs.com/plus4/images/venn-5.png)